seng438-winter-2022/seng438-a2-Hesham-E/Assignment2-ReportTemplate.md

 #### static double calculateRowTotal(Values2D data, int row)
-Returns the sum of the values in one row of the supplied data table.
+Returns the length of the range
 * Ranges of values:
     * Values2D data has (0)(1-infinity) columns or is (null)
     * int row index is (inside data’s indices), (outside data’s indices), or (negative)